We caught up with the brilliant and insightful Alan Bertaux a few weeks ago and have shared our conversation below.

 Alan, appreciate you joining us today.
 We’d love to have you retell us the story behind how you came up with the idea for your business, I think our audience would really enjoy hearing the backstory.

-After losing my wife to breast cancer, I didn’t want to do the business we had been doing together anymore.
-After grieving for about a year and an half, I got married again and started thinking about what kind of business I’d like to get into.
-After searching high and low for about a year, I finally zeroed in on a picture frame shop that was for sale.
-I didn’t know anything about framing, but the price was right and it seemed like that was something which could be fun to get into.
-I bought the business in 1992, which came with one of the employees.
-The employee taught my new wife and I the ropes.
+After losing my wife to breast cancer, I lost interest in the business we had developed together.
+After grieving for about a year and an half, I remarried and started thinking about what kind of business I’d like to get into.
+After researching the market for a year, I finally zeroed in on a picture frame shop that was for sale.
+I didn’t know anything about framing, but the price was right and it seemed like something that could be enjoyable to get into.
+I bought the business in 1992, which came with one employee.
+That employee taught my new wife and I the mechanics of framing.

-Within a year of taking over that business, I realized that there was not enough money, running one such shop.
-So I decided to start another one in a different part of the city, and another one, and another one.
+Within a year of taking over that business, I realized that there was not enough income running one shop.
+I decided to start another one in a different part of the city, and then another, and another.
 Eventually, within 3 years, I had five stores in the Baltimore area.

 Awesome – so before we get into the rest of our questions, can you briefly introduce yourself to our readers.

-My name is alan bertaux, I’m the owner of Framin’ Place, a custom picture frame shop in Baltimore.
+My name is Alan Bertaux and I’m the owner of Framin’ Place, a custom picture frame shop in Baltimore (http://framin.com)

-With regard to Advertising, I tried a number of venues, door hangers, newspaper ads, radio and TV commercials, trade shows emails, etc. After a couple of years, I was able to find that radio was the best way to advertise, particularly after we won several times the “best of Baltimore” accolade from Baltimore magazine.
+With regards to advertising, I tried a number of venues: door hangers, newspaper ads, radio and TV commercials, trade shows, emails, etc. After a several years, I realized that radio was the best way to advertise, particularly after winning, several times, the “best of Baltimore” accolade from Baltimore magazine.

 One of the toughest moments in this business was when I lost my manager of 20 years.
-His passing was a real personal shock as we had become good friends, and also a professional shock as he had been extremely instrumental in growing this business.
-Fortunately, a year or so before his deadly illness, he had hard a gifted lady who became my new manager.
+His passing was a personal shock as we had become good friends, and also a professional shock as he had been extremely instrumental in growing this business.
+Fortunately, a year or so before his deadly illness, he had hired a gifted employee who became my new manager.

 Can you talk to us about your experience with buying businesses?